Lisa Randall: Personal life

 Randall's sister, Dana Randall, is a professor of computer science at Georgia Tech.

 Randall is an avid climber.
 A rockface along the Mill Creek near Dumont in Colorado, is named Lisa Randall Wall after her by a local climbing society.
 In a climbing accident, after falling from the cliff despite proper safety measures, she injured her heel.

 Religious beliefs

 When asked whether she believes in God, Randall said:

 "...
 I probably don't believe in God.
 I think it's a problem that people are considered immoral if they're not religious.
 That's just not true.
 This might earn me some enemies, but in some ways they may be even more moral.
 If you do something for a religious reason, you do it because you'll be rewarded in an afterlife or in this world.
 That's not quite as good as something you do for purely generous reasons."

+Epstein controversy

+Randall maintained multiple years of contact with financier and later convicted sex criminal Jeffrey Epstein, beginning in 2004, and continued after his 2008 conviction.
+In emails between the two contained in the Epstein files released by the Department of Justice, Randall joked with Epstein about his house arrest, which he was placed under after his conviction for soliciting sex with a minor in 2008, as well as Randall's lack of "Jew credit."
+Randall also visited Epstein's private Caribbean island and flew on his private jet in 2014.
+When asked to respond to Nature's request for comments, she declined.